remind101/tugboat/README.md

 Rest API for deploying git repositories.
-You give it a path to a git repo and an environment to deploy to and it will clone the repo, then run ./script/deploy, passing in the environment as `ENVIRONMENT`.
+You give it a path to a git repo and an environment to deploy to and it will clone the repo, then run ./script/deploy within that repo, passing along the following environment
+variables:

+* `ENVIRONMENT`: e.g. production/staging/etc.

 ## Deploy